Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Conclusion

 \section{Conclusion}

 In this paper we extended previous studies, dedicated to the study of the energy dependence of the exclusive $J/\Psi$ photo-production cross-section to $\Psi(2s)$ vector mesons.
-We furthermore used a more accurate description of the photon to vector meson transition, as provided by \cite{Krelina:2018hmt,Cepila:2019skb}, as well as a refined discussion of the theoretical uncertainties of the energy dependence of the linear HSS gluon.
+We furthermore used a more accurate description of the photon to vector meson transition, as provided by \cite{Krelina:2018hmt, Cepila:2019skb}, as well as a refined discussion of the theoretical uncertainties of the energy dependence of the linear HSS gluon.
 Reconsidering $J/\Psi$ photo-production including the above mentioned improvements, we find that we cannot completely confirm the claim made in \cite{Garcia:2019tne}.
 Linear, stabilized HSS evolution, based on the dipole scale setting and non-linear KS evolution differ for largest scattering energies $W$, but the difference is not big enough such that current LHC data can unambiguously distinguish between one of the two QCD evolution equations, in particular once uncertainties of the HSS gluon are included.
-While the difference between HSS gluon with dipole scale setting and KS gluon is even less pronounced for $\Psi(2s)$ photo-production, we find somehow unexpectedly that the HSS gluon with fixed scale cannot describe the energy dependence of the $\Psi(2s)$ photo-production cross-section in the HERA region, while it completely breaks down for the highest center of mass energies of the photon-proton reaction.
-On the other hand, we find it encouraging that the ratio of $J/\Psi$ and $\Psi(2s)$ photo-production cross-section shows a different energy behavior for linear and non-linear evolution.
+While the difference between HSS gluon with dipole scale setting and KS gluon is even less pronounced for $\Psi(2s)$ photo-production, we find that the HSS gluon with fixed scale suffers a more pronounced instability than observed previously for the $J/\Psi$.
+While, given the current uncertainties in the theory description, the energy dependence of $J/\Psi$ and $\Psi(2s)$ seems at current energies not to allow to distinguish between linear and non-linear evolution equations, we find it encouraging that the ratio of $J/\Psi$ and $\Psi(2s)$ photo-production cross-section shows a different energy behavior for linear and non-linear evolution.
 In this context we would like to stress that a similar observation has been already made in \cite{Cepila:2019skb}: with the gluon modeled through the phenomenological KST dipole cross-section \cite{Kopeliovich:1999am}, an increase of the ratio with energy has been found.
 At the same time, an almost constant ratio has been found for the ratio of $\Upsilon(2s)$ and $\Upsilon(1s)$ photo-production cross-section which are both placed well in the perturbative region due to the hard scale provided by the bottom quark mass.
-The current study goes beyond this observation, since our gluon distributions are obtained as the solution to low $x$ QCD evolution equations.
-In particular we find that linear evolution leads even to slight decrease of the $\Psi(2s)$ and $J/\Psi$ ratio. \\
+The current study goes beyond this observation, since our gluon distributions are obtained as the solution to low $x$ QCD evolution equations and are both obtained at a hard scale of the order of the charm mass. \\